California Wild and Scenic Rivers Act: Definitions

-Under the State Wild and Scenic Act the Secretary of Natural Resource Agency is the only path to designation.
+Under the State Wild and Scenic Act, the Secretary of Natural Resource Agency is the only path to designation.
 They may study a river and make a recommendation to the State Assembly or Senate.
-If it passes both houses in the State, it is sent to the Governor for their signature.
+If it passes both houses of the legislature, it is sent to the Governor for approval.

 California State Wild and Scenic Rivers

+This is the list of California State Wild and Scenic Rivers as of 2020.